DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 This looks similar to the `iron-ajax` element we used to get public quotes in the `home-quotes` element except that we're not using the `auto` attribute.
 We'll add authorization to this request in the JS when we generate the request.

 We'll display the quotes in the UI.
 We want to show authenticated users a greeting and private quotes.
-If an unauthenticated user accesses this route, we should show a message instructing them to log in:
+If an unauthenticated user visits this route, we should show a message instructing them to log in:

 ![Polymer register login app view with log out](file:///Users/kimmaida-auth0/Documents/Auth0/Blog/Polymer/Blog%20Code%20Steps/step%201/screenshot_secret-quotes_unauth.jpg)